 One of Kajabi’s key features is that it supports various product types.
 You can create online courses, coaching, community, and even podcasts.

 As a result, you can create all types of membership sites, from a course membership to a paid community, and you can also combine different product types to create a hybrid membership.

-What’s also great about using Kajabi is that it offers free mobile apps for your customers to access your membership site.
+What’s also great about using Kajabi is that it offers free (and branded) mobile apps for your customers to access your membership site.

 Moreover, it supports flexible product-pricing options, letting you set weekly, monthly, and annual payment schedules and even free-access trial periods.
 It also makes it easy to track and manage your customers’ subscriptions.

 Finally, Kajabi is an all-in-one online platform, meaning you can run all aspects of your subscription business from a single place.
 You can build your website, create marketing funnels, conduct email marketing, and run an affiliate program.